ansible/ansible/docsite/rst/become.rst

 To run a command as the ``apache`` user::

-    - name: Run a command as the apache uesr
+    - name: Run a command as the apache user
       command: somecommand
       become: true
       become_user: apache